 The Stock Market Crash of 1929, which precipitated the Great Depression, was the impetus for the creation of the Securities Act of 1940.
 More specifically, the SEC published a report on investment trusts and investment companies in 1935 that warned against giving certain investment advisers free reign.
 The report recommended they be monitored and regulated to guard against the dispensing of advice that favors, whether consciously or not, the advisers’ own financial interests.

 Investment advisers must file Form ADV electronically with the SEC via IARD (the Investment Adviser Registration Depository) and state securities authorities on an annual basis.
-On Part 1 of this form, investments advisers are required to include their educational background, experience, exact type of business they’re engaged in, assets, information on clients, history of a legal and/or criminal nature, and type of investment advice they offer.
+On Part 1 of this form, investment advisers are required to include their educational background, experience, exact type of business they’re engaged in, assets, information on clients, history of a legal and/or criminal nature, and type of investment advice they offer.
 Part 2 of Form ADV comprises the narrative brochure that advisers must share with their clients.
 When filed, Form ADV is made available to the public on the SEC’s Investment Adviser Public Disclosure website.
 For support and additional information, explore our investment company compliance solutions.

 The SEC adopted Rule 498A with the intention to modernize disclosure requirements and allow investors to make informed decisions about variable annuity and variable life insurance contracts.
 Rule 498A provides regulations related to the access to more detailed information available online, with the ability to request additional materials either electronically or in paper format.
 For support and additional information, explore our investment company compliance solutions.